About the Division of Hospital Medicine

 Medicine Teaching Service (MTS)

-The Medicine Teaching Service (MTS) serves as the foundation for our Division, consisting of faculty whose principle focus is not only the provision of high quality patient care, but also fast-paced, stimulating and challenging education, delivered in a respectful and supportive manner.
+The Medicine Teaching Service (MTS) consists of faculty whose principle focus is not only the provision of high quality patient care, but also fast-paced, stimulating and challenging education, delivered in a respectful and supportive manner.
 The faculty consists of senior and junior faculty clinician educators.
-Several members are active in curriculum oversight as Residency Program Directors, Student Clerkship Directors, or active in major medical student curriculum committees.
+Several members are active in curriculum oversight as Residency Program Directors/Associate Program Directors, Student Clerkship Directors, or active in major medical student curriculum committees.

 Clinical Hospitalist Service (CHS)